-- It is efficient practice for maximizing caching and encapsulation to use local proxies of the same element within a document to link to a single proxy that holds an external reference. - Association role elements typically contain proxies that link to the definitions of the classes that participate in the association.
+• It is efficient practice to use local proxies of the same element within a document to link to a single proxy that holds an external reference.
+For example: there could be local proxies defined for references to the predefined DataTypes such as Integer, UnlimitedNatural, String, and Boolean..